no-more-secrets/smcol_saves_utility/supplemental-info.md

 the mechanism whereby tribes trade horses with one another (which is mentioned in the Official Strategy Guide).

+## **UNIT** section

+### auxiliary_data

+What this field holds depends on the unit type and the unit's
+orders:

+  * ``Trade Route``: if the unit is on a trade route (which would be either a Wagon Train or a ship, then this is a bit struct: the lower four bits specify which trade route the unit is on (i.e. 0, 1, 2,...), and the upper four bits specify the index of the stop that the unit is en route to.
+So for example, if the unit is carrying out the third trade route (index=2) and is heading to the fourth stop (index=3) then this field will have the value of (3<<4)+2 = 48+2 = 50.

+  * ``Treasure``: if the unit is a Treasure then this will give the amount of gold in 100's, i.e. 0x32 = 50d = 5000 gold.

+  * ``Profession``: if the unit is a colonist that may have a profession type then this field contains a `profession_type` for that unit (e.g. "Expert farmer").

 ## **MASK** section

 ### suppress